ballerina-platform/module-ballerinax-docusign.dsclick/ballerina/Package.md

 ### Step 2: Instantiate a new connector

 Create a `dsclick:ConnectionConfig` with the obtained OAuth2.0 tokens and initialize the connector with it.
+Use `Integration Key` as the `clientId`.

 ```ballerina
 configurable string clientId = ?;